Why Plant Topiary?

 Planting it has an immediate impact by creating focal points for the onlooker.
 A great piece of topiary placed strategically in front of a wall, fence, pathway, gate entrance or front door, can dramatically improve an area which may otherwise be flat, lifeless and boring.
 While rigid in structure (due to years of training), they are by very nature natural and soft, so they are ideal for creating a bridge between hard and soft landscaping.

-A carefully selected piece of Beech topiary will fit seamlessly into practically all environments and dramatically enhance the surrounding area.
+For example, a carefully selected piece of Beech topiary will fit seamlessly into practically all environments and dramatically enhance the surrounding area.

 Mature Topiary Specimens